cristyalmonte/interactive-quiz/README.md

 # interactive-quiz
-made with Javascript, CSS, and HTML.
+made with Javascript, CSS , and HTML.